 A primary goal of the ALPLM Education Department is to help teachers teach.
 To that end, teacher workshops are an important component of Education Department programming.
 Workshops are designed for educators in most subjects and in all grade levels unless otherwise indicated.
 Under our "Teaching Teachers" initiative, the ALPLM is committed to providing educators with strong content-based programs on topics such as Lincoln, the Civil War, African-American History and Illinois History to name a few.
 These intense "history lessons" will assist educators in developing a solid background on unfamiliar topics or in mastering a discipline they already know and love.
 In addition, the Education Department's hands-on classroom application programs will provide ideas and methods for teaching historical content across the curriculum using digital resources, primary documents and material culture.

 Spend a morning at the ALPLM learning about the many ways that science and technology influenced the Civil War.
-Featuring topics from the popular Civil War Tech program, each session invites teachers to merge science and history, two areas of study not often united but undeniably connected.
+This program invites teachers to merge science and history, two areas of study not often united but undeniably connected.
 Through experiments, artifacts, games, as well as presentations from scientists and scholars, teachers will learn new ways to connect their students to the Civil War.

 If you can’t come to us, we can come to you!
 We will work with district personnel, other partners, and evaluators to assess needs and develop workshops at the ALPLM or at your school.
 Contact Genevieve Kaplan at Genevieve.Kaplan@illinois.gov or phone 217-558-8935 for more information.